dotnet/designs/accepted/global-json-updates.md

 ## Customer problems addressed

-* User wants to install a preview but only use it with a subset of projects.
+* User wants to install a prerelease version but only use it with a subset of projects.
-  * User opts out in projects where preview should not be used by adding `usePreview: false` to those projects, or
+  * User opts out in projects where prerelease version should not be used by adding `allowPrerelease: false` to those projects, or
-  * User adds `usePreview: false` in a `global.json` higher in their file system, and adds `usePreview: true` in a `global.json` in specific projects.
+  * User adds `allowPrerelease: false` in a `global.json` higher in their file system, and adds `allowPrerelease: true` in a `global.json` in specific projects.
 * User wants to always use a specific SDK patch version, and receive an error if it is not on the machine.
   * User adds `version` and `rollForward: disable` to a `global.json`
 * User wants to set a floor or lowest version and use the best installed version above that (common for public repos).